piafle3005/group3/use-cases/use-case-18.md

 ### Failed End Condition

-The report is not produced, and we didn't get the requested information about the top N capital cities.
+The report is not produced, and we didn't get the requested information about the populations of capital cities in a region.

 ### Primary Actor